matthijsvk/TCDTIMITprocessing/README.md

       - it works in several steps:
            1. preprocess the MLF file: extract video paths, phonemes and their times, and the corresponding frames in the video.
            1. extract all frames from the video, cropping the video to some box roughly corresponding to the face (to make further processing easier)
-           1. write phoneme-frame information to both a txt and a mat file.
-The txt file contains two columns (frame number and phoneme), the mat files is similar (see helpFunctions.py).
+           1. write phoneme-frame information to both a txt and a mat file
            1. remove unneccessary frames
            1. extract faces and mouths, storing them in 'faces' and 'mouths' folders
            1. convert images to grayscale
            1. resize the mouth images, to make them all the same size
       - there are several parameters you can change for your application
-      - the final images will have a filename of the structure 'videoName_frameNumber_imageType.jpg' where imageType can be 'face', 'face_gray', 'mouth' or 'mouth_gray'.
 5. `helpFunctions.py`: contains implementations of functions that are used in processDatabase.py

 6. `fileDirOps.py`:  This was used to filter the extracted database files for grayscale resized mouth images and the phoneme-frame txt files.
 The phoneme corresponding to each image was added to the image name.
 The files were then copied to another directory, and pickled for later usage in neural networks.